mgrabul/RagSystems/notes.md

-### Different RAG methods and models
+## Different RAG methods and models

-##### RAG-Sequence Model
+#### RAG-Sequence Model
 Retrieves k embeddings.
-Iterates over all of them generating the next token, and it measures the probability.
+Iterates over all of them generating the next token, and it measures the probability for the generated token.
 The next token is the one with the heights probability.

-##### RAG-Token Model
+#### RAG-Token Model
 Retrieves new documents on every generated token.

-#### Iterative and Recursive RAG
+### Iterative and Recursive RAG

-##### Speculative RAG
+#### Speculative RAG
 Groups the embeddings using k-mean algorithm and tests the results using
 * Self-Consistency Score - probability of the answer and the rational been generated from the question.
-* Self-reflection score - Probability of positive answer, "Yes" been generated given the question, rational and the answer.
+* Self-Reflection Score - Probability of positive answer, "Yes" been generated given the question, rational and the answer.

-## Recursive rag
+#### Recursive rag
  As any recursive algorithm it repeats its self until the results satisfies certain criteria.
 In case of the retrieval, a naive RAG system performs good when all the information required for answering the question is in the retrieved embeddings.